radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/admin/account-settings/update-account.md

 ![image description](images/account-expiration-warning.png)

+**Waiting on feedback from RL re: expiration details - why the time period matters, why user would select certain dates, etc.**

 ### Copy an API token

 To copy the API token, select the **Copy to Clipboard** icon (![image description](images/icon-copy.png)) located next to the *API Token* input field and proceed to save or use the token as needed.